-A wedding is really just a big party, but on a grander scale (and more fun) than that of a Sunday brunch.
+Let’s be honest, a wedding is just a big party, but on a grander scale (and more fun) than that of a Sunday brunch.
 After a year and a half of planning with my fiancé Michael, August 6th was upon us.
-We could not have done any of it without our family and friends, including these truly talented Litchfield County businesses below.
+We couldn’t have done any of it without our family and friends, including the truly talented Litchfield County businesses below.
 They graciously opened themselves up to our blogging adventures while we were planning our big day.
 And it all came together beautifully!
-Enjoy the photos by our wedding photographer (Fritz Photography) and now friends, Bill Fritz and Corey Roberts, taken at The Country Club of Waterbury…

 THE shoes.
 Manolo Blahnik Hangisi Pump.
 You can see our feature with Tony Yurgaitis at the MB boutique in NYC here as we searched for our shoes!